 Lead Scientists: Dr. Nicole Raineault, Ocean Exploration Trust, Jenny Waddell, Olympic Coast National Marine Sanctuary, Dr. Andrew Thurber, Oregon State University

 Area of exploration: Olympic Coast National Marine Sanctuary, off of Washington state

-Dr. Andrew Thurber of Oregon State University and Jenny Waddell, Research Coordinator at Olympic Coast National Marine Sanctuary are co-leading this expedition to explore, investigate, and sample biological communities in and around deep canyon features of the Pacific Northwest coast, including deep-sea coral, sponge, and fish communities.
-They will also be investigating biological communities associated with some of the more than 2,000 methane seep and hydrate locations that have been identified in this region over the past decade.
+Dr. Andrew Thurber of Oregon State University and Jenny Waddell, Research Coordinator at Olympic Coast National Marine Sanctuary co-led this expedition to explore, investigate, and sample biological communities in and around deep canyon features of the Pacific Northwest coast, including deep-sea coral, sponge, and fish communities.
+They also investigated biological communities associated with some of the more than 2,000 methane seep and hydrate locations that have been identified in this region over the past decade.

-Activities will focus on deep-sea canyon communities in and adjacent to Quinault Canyon, which lies partially within sanctuary boundaries and also within the protected ‘usual and accustomed’ harvest areas for the Quinault Indian Nation, a sovereign tribal government.
-ROV work will focus on exploration of hard-bottom habitats within Quinault Canyon, as well as seafloor habitats within Grays Canyon, which lies approximately 20 miles south of the sanctuary.
+Activities focused on deep-sea canyon communities in and adjacent to Quinault Canyon, which lies partially within sanctuary boundaries and also within the protected 'usual and accustomed' harvest areas for the Quinault Indian Nation, a sovereign tribal government.
+ROV work focused on exploration of hard-bottom habitats within Quinault Canyon, as well as seafloor habitats within Grays Canyon, which lies approximately 20 miles south of the sanctuary.

 Olympic Coast National Marine Sanctuary was designated in 1994 and encompasses nearly 3,200 square miles of coastal and ocean habitats along the wild, remote, and scenic Olympic Coast of Washington State.